xeroctl conversations

 list-items

-List items (messages) within a conversation.
-Items are returned in sequence order and include type, role, content preview, and timestamps.
+List items (messages and function calls) within a conversation.
+Items are returned in ascending sequence_number order (oldest insertion first) and include type, role, content preview, and timestamps.

 xeroctl conversations list-items conv_abc123 --endpoint my-endpoint